-Central Bank of Lebanon statutory reserves in Lebanese pound and the Lebanese Treasury Bills for all scenarios were kept at a constant LGD of 3.6% and 20% respectively; The subsidiary's management applied the 20% to all scenarios based on a Citigroup report for Lebanese Restructuring which suggested 20% as a potential haircut on the Lebanese Treasury Bills.
-The subsidiary's total gross exposure in Lebanese Treasury bills as at 31 December 2020 stands at LBP 17 billion and hence there is a minor impact that might arise in relation to this instrument.
+The Lebanese Treasury Bills for all scenarios were kept at a constant LGD of 20% as at 31 December2021 and 2020; Subsidiary's management applied the 20% to all scenarios based on a Citigroup report for Lebanese Restructuring which suggested 20% as a potential haircut on the Lebanese Treasury Bills.
+The Subsidiary's total gross exposure in Lebanese Treasury bills as at 31 December 2021 stands at LBP 14 billion (LBP 17 billion as at 31 December 2020) and hence there is a minor impact that might arise in relation to this instrument.